 - MTR 505 Applied Electrical and Electronics Systems (Students with a BS in Electrical Engineering are exempted.) - MTR 510 Applied Mechanical Systems (Students with a BS in Mechanical Engineering are exempted.) - MTR 515 Information Technology for Mechatronics (Students with a BS in Computer Engineering are exempted.)

-Core Courses (12 credits)
+Core Courses (15 to 18 credits)

 Students must complete the following courses: